 Why does it matter?

 Calcium and phosphorus may sound like fantasy fiction characters, but they’re actually essential for making your bones grow properly and to keep them healthy.
 Vitamin D helps your body to use calcium and phosphorus effectively, and without enough of it bones can become weak.

-Few foods naturally contain Vitamin D. But eggs are one of the very best natural sources, with Vitamin D in the yolk.
-And now we’ve made it even easier to get ‘eggs-tra’ Vitamin D. That‘s because our hens’ unique diet means they lay eggs with 28% more Vitamin D per 100g than regular eggs.
-That means enjoying two large Happy Eggs gives you a whopping 95% of your recommended daily intake (based on 2 average large Happy Eggs/ 68g per egg).
-Happy healthy hens, for a happy healthy you.
+Few foods naturally contain vitamin D. But eggs are one of the very best natural sources, with vitamin D in the yolk.
+And now we’ve made it even easier to get ‘eggs-tra’ vitamin D. That‘s because our hens’ unique diet means they lay eggs with 28% more vitamin D per 100g than regular eggs.
+That means enjoying two large Happy Eggs gives you more than 94% of the daily vitamin D you need (based on 2 average large Happy Eggs/ 68g per egg).
+Happy healthy hens, for a happy healthy you.***

 *Vitamin D contributes to the normal absorption and use of calcium and phosphorus, to normal blood calcium levels, and to maintenance of bones, teeth, muscle, and immune system function.

 **National Diet and Nutrition Survey.
 Findings from the Report of Years 7 and 8 (combined) (2014/2015 – 2015/16).